zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

    - <span style="font-weight:bold; white-space: nowrap;">Identity and API access</span> – Set the <span style="font-weight:bold; white-space: nowrap;">Access scopes</span> radio button to <span style="color:#666666; font-weight:bolder; white-space: nowrap;">Allow default access</span> and accept the default values in all other fields.
 If you want more granular control over access than is provided by these settings, modify the fields in this section as appropriate.
    - **Firewall** – Verify that neither check box is checked (the default).

-6. Click <span style="color:#3366cc; white-space: nowrap;">Management, disk, networking, SSH keys</span> to open that set of subtabs.
+5. Click <span style="color:#3366cc; white-space: nowrap;">Management, disk, networking, SSH keys</span> to open that set of subtabs.

-7. Verify the following settings on the subtabs, modifying them as necessary:
+6. Verify the following settings on the subtabs, modifying them as necessary:

    - <span style="color:#666666; font-weight:bolder;">Management</span> – In the **Tags** field: <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-http-fw-rule</span>
    - <span style="color:#666666; font-weight:bolder;">Disks</span> – The <span style="font-weight:bold; white-space: nowrap;">Deletion rule</span> checkbox (labeled <span style="color:#666666; font-weight:bolder;">Delete boot disk when instance is deleted</span>) is <span style="text-decoration: underline;">not</span> checked

-9. Click the <span style="background-color:#3366cc; color:white;"> Create </span> button.
+7. Select the <span style="background-color:#3366cc; color:white;"> Create </span> button.

 <span id="source-prebuilt-lb"></span>
 #### Creating the Load-Balancing Instance from a Prebuilt Image